rubiojr/gas/README.md

       "repositories": [],                                 // Optional: specific repositories to include (defaults to all) "query_extra": "",                                  // Optional: additional GitHub search query filters (defaults to none)
       "from_date": "1 week ago",                           // Optional: time range to fetch activity from (defaults to 7 days ago)
+      "to_date": "",                                       // Optional: time range ending at the current date if not set.
       "auth_type": "all"                                  // Optional: authentication type (defaults to "all") }
   }